makeri89/distributed-systems/README.md

 ### Group work style

 - Evenings and weekends

-## Project definition
+## Project Overview

+#### Industrial Machinery Monitoring with Edge Computing

-Industrial machinery monitoring system utilizing edge computation
+This project aims to develop an industrial machinery monitoring system leveraging edge computing technology.

-### Architecture
+It features a practical, simplified model, exemplified through temperature measurements, but is designed to accommodate more complex scenarios.
+This system can be effectively deployed on shop floors, showcasing its adaptability to industrial environments.

+### System Architecture: Event-Driven Pub/Sub Model

+#### Overview

-The architecture of the application will be an event based pub/sub system utilizing the MQTT protocol.
+The system's architecture is built on an event-driven publish/subscribe (pub/sub) framework, utilizing the MQTT protocol.
+This design ensures efficient, real-time data communication and management across various components of the system.

 ![distributed drawio](./distributed-systems.drawio.png)

-The application consists of multiple areas of which not all need to be implemented at once to achieve a working product.

-The core of the application consists of edges nodes running in industrial factories.
-These client nodes will communicate with a broker using the MQTT protocol.
-The MQTT broker simplifies the node discovery since the clients only need to know about the broker.
-The broker also quarantees consistency since it queues the messages that for some reason cannot be sent at the moment and will send them later.
+#### Components and Workflow

+1. **Edge Nodes in Industrial Factories**: These are the primary data-gathering components located in industrial settings.
+   They collect data and communicate with a central broker via the MQTT protocol.

+2. **Broker**: The broker acts as a central hub for data communication.
+   It simplifies node discovery, as client nodes only need to know about the broker.
+   It also ensures data consistency by queuing messages when immediate delivery isn't possible, ensuring they are sent later.

-The data storage part of the application consists of Telegraf and InfluxDB nodes.
-Telegraf will subscribe to the MQTT broker, parse the data and send it to the InfluxDB node.
+3. **Data Storage**: Comprising Telegraf and InfluxDB nodes.
+   Telegraf subscribes to the MQTT broker, processes the incoming data, and forwards it to the InfluxDB node for storage.

-Another part of the application is data handling section that queries the InfluxDB node with Flux queries.
-It can then publish data to MQTT broker and the client nodes can access the data.

-An user facing application can be implemented with Grafana that queries data from the InfluxDB node.
-The Grafana node can define thresholds to alert the administrators of the system under certain conditions, like system failure.
+4. **Data Handling Section**: This component is responsible for querying the InfluxDB node using Flux queries.
+   It can also publish data back to the MQTT broker, making it accessible to client nodes.

+5. **User-Facing Application (Grafana)**: This application interfaces with the InfluxDB to retrieve data.
+   Grafana also allows setting up of alert thresholds for system administrators, notifying them in cases like system failures.

-### Communication mechanism
+### Communication Protocols

-The main communication mechanisms are MQTT protocol in the core application nodes that connect to the MQTT broker and HTTPS protocol for the more user facing applications.
+1. **MQTT Protocol**: The core communication protocol for the edge application nodes connecting to the MQTT broker.

+2. **HTTPS Protocol**: Utilized for more user-facing components of the system, ensuring secure data transmission.

 ## Setting up

 To set up Telegraf, InfluxDB and Grafana for development, (at the moment) you need to do some manual work.
-This will only need to be done once, unless you delete the docker volume data.
+This will only need to be done once unless you delete the docker volume data.

 First run